-Except in the case of a post-withdrawal disbursement made as a result of the return of Title IV funds calculation, (see subsection 9.5.A), tThe school must notify the student or parent borrower if the school credits a student's school account with Stafford or PLUS loan proceeds to outstanding school charges.
+Except in the case of a post-withdrawal disbursement made as a result of the Return of Title IV Funds calculation, (see subsection 9.5.A), tThe school must notify the student or parent borrower if the school credits a student's school account with Stafford or PLUS loan proceeds.
 This notice must be issued no earlier than 30 days before and no later than 30 days after the school credits the student's account.
 The notice may be written or electronically transmitted and must include: [§668.165(a)(2)]